davin12345678910/CSE403_RCRSPTeam/reports/Week7_status_report.md

 ### Ahmed Helow

 what I did:
+Implemented several endpoints to get data from our database and send them back to the front end for display.
+I also implemented a log endpoint that tracks users' activity based on when they log into our system.
+Worked also on testing out endpoints and our queries.

 what I learned:
+I learned how to implement endpoints and how to send requests from the frontend to the backend and send back needed data based on the endpoint.

 What I had trouble on:
+I had trouble learning node.js and front end frameworks since I wasn't familiar with that language.

 What I am stuck on:
+I am having trouble implementing new features for our system, I think we need to design and plan our next feature and how we are going to implement it.

 ### Chairnet Muche